Scaly Mountain, North Carolina

-Scaly Mountain (separate of near-easterly big / little Scaly Mountains, per se - see External link below) is also a small unincorporated community along North Carolina Highway 106, southwest of Highlands and northeast of Dillard, Georgia (about halfway between the two), and nearest to Sky Valley, Georgia just to the south-southwest.
+Scaly Mountain (separate of near-easterly big / little Scaly Mountains, per se - see External link below) is a small unincorporated community along North Carolina Highway 106, southwest of Highlands and northeast of Dillard, Georgia (about halfway between the two), and nearest to Sky Valley, Georgia, just to the south-southwest.
 It is in the south-central area of Macon County, North Carolina, United States in Flats Township, close to the Georgia and North Carolina state line.
 The ZIP Code for Scaly Mountain is 28775.